 Camp Hope Yakima Homeless Service Provider that provides the following services: Case Management, Employment assistance, Educational assistance, Acquisitions/Development of non-congregate units, Emergency Shelter for homeless Survey We need more transitional housing Not enough emergency shelter beds at shelters.
 Zero or low amount of family shelter available.
 It's too complicated for landlords to apply for rental assistance.
 Renters aren't cooperative with the landlord.
 Funds should be used for tiny home models, not hotels purchased by the same organizations.
-Yakima County - Veterans Program Veteran's Service Provider that provides the following services: Case Management, Some emergent rental assistance Survey Regarding the Veteran population, I see a lack of mental health services and V.A. drug and alcohol abuse providers.
+Yakima County - Veterans Program Veteran's Service Provider that provides the following services: Case Management, Some emergent rental assistance Survey Regarding the Veteran population, I see a lack of mental health services and VA drug and alcohol abuse providers.
 The most significant gap I see is the amount of affordable Housing in Yakima County.
-I have Veterans with HUD- VASH vouchers that cannot find a place due to cost in our area.
+I have Veterans with HUD-VASH vouchers that cannot find a place due to cost in our area.
 Another gap is transitional housing.
 In the past, we did have the Vet House that housed eight homeless Veterans for up to 2 years and provided intense case management.
 Partner with other service providers to build more affordable housing throughout the county.
 Provide some emergent relief to qualified Veterans.
 Yakima County has multiple homeless shelters.
-I'm not sure that a non-congregated shelter will help some of the issues we
+I'm not sure that a non-congregated shelter will help some of the issues we see in Yakima today.

-No. where we have a set Dude Bala Sugara da al 1000 de 1000 Mintural Dial Dedicate most of the Northwest Justice Project (N.J.P.)
+Northwest Justice Project (NJP.)
 Publicly funded legal aid organization that addresses fair housing, civil rights, and the needs of persons with disabilities.
 Virtual Discussion Dedicate most of the funding to long-term supportive housing and find the correct partner.
 Mobile homeowners are often an overlooked sector of the population.
 How can we help people stay in their housing through long-term services?
 We need a program where social workers can check in with them to be good tenants Hoarding services, they need funds to assist with cleanup.
 We need service for people experiencing mental health challenges.
 We need more permanent supportive Housing or transitional Housing.
 Department of Commerce CoC Balance of State Virtual Discussion There is a clear need to identify and establish relationships with landlords who will accept homeless populations - available units for the homeless.
 Housing retention services are needed in communities, as well as more supply of affordable housing.
 Mental health services - good social workers and counselors, housing counseling, and drug and alcohol dependencies, are all underfunded.

 Dispute Resolution Center Other organization that provides professional mediation, facilitation, coaching, and conflict resolution services to all of the qualifying populations Virtual Discussion Yakima County needs housing brokers/navigators to connect residents with services.
 A key group is "other populations" at greatest risk of housing instability.
 It is important to look at individual markers instead of demographics.
 A marker could be a major illness, job loss, marital status change, etc. There is a shortage of affordable units There needs to be better public education about the resources available and how to access them.
 Case managers need to go to their clients' homes instead of having the clients go to the case manager's office.
-Services case manager's office.
 Services should be provided in the home.
-Central Washington Disability Resources Non-profit organization that addresses the needs of persons with disabilities.
+Central Washington Disability Resources Nonprofit organization that addresses the needs of persons with disabilities.
 Survey Too few low-income housing options in safe areas.
-Look to provide temporary housing options for people wanting to get long- term housing There should be access to safe and clean, accessible camping areas.
+Look to provide temporary housing options for people wanting to get long-term housing There should be access to safe and clean, accessible camping areas.